SDC-MOZZARELLA/critic-reviews/README.md

 >GET /api/cr_reviews/:id

-Enter in an to fetch that document.
+Enter id to fetch that document.
 Ids are stored as numbers, not ObjectIDs.

 ### Post new document